kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### Ana dresses as if she's pregnant

-- The Ana girlfriend lie continues and, with the help of others, she choreographs ridiculous situations - tracks my movements using shared WhatsApp groups with the other teachers - in order that I see her going to the toilet dressed as if she is pregnant.
+- The Ana girlfriend lie continues and, with the help of others, she choreographs ridiculous situations - i.e. tracks my movements using shared WhatsApp groups with the other teachers - in order that I see her going to the toilet dressed as if she is pregnant.
 - On one of the last times I attended classes at the conservatory, probably Wednesday 13th March, Ana is playing trumpet music on her laptop and I hear it from her classroom as I walk by.

 ### A serious attack on my wellbeing from piano teachers at Denia conservatory